finsberg/simber-workshop-2022/lecture.md

 ## Exercise - plotting traces

-- Select an experiment and plot the APD for voltage for different doses
+- Select an experiment and plot the traces for voltage for different doses.
+Make sure to align them at the upstroke and label them by dose.
+- Try plotting APDs for each trace.

 ![bg right:65% contain](figures/plot_traces.png)